TUVIMEN/forumscraper/README.md

 that are instances of `ForumExtractorIdentify`.

 Instances of `ForumExtractorIdentify` identify and pass requests to `ForumExtractor` instances in them.
 This means that content from the first link is downloaded regardless if files with finished work exist.
-(So running `get_thread` method on failures using these scrapers will cause needless redownloading)
+(So running `get_thread` method on failures using these scrapers will cause needless redownloading, unless `forumscraper.Outputs.write_by_hash` is used)

 `Extractor` scraper has `invision`, `phpbb`, `smf`, `xenforo`, `xmb` fields that are already initialized scrapers of declared type.